dbeinhauer/Bcs-thesis/poster/README.md

-Poster for the defence of my bachlors thesis.
+Poster for the defence of my bachlor thesis.